avayvod/remotehtmlmedia/proposal.md

   // also called if the browser initiates the remote playback attribute EventHandler onchange;

-  // a complimentary field to the readonly attribute boolean isRemote;
+  // a complimentary field to the |onchange| event. readonly attribute boolean isRemote;

   // starts the remote playback from the current position; UA shows the device